-With the introduction of the health care reform in 2004 (Health Care Modernization Act; Gesundheits-Modernisierungsgesetz, GMG), legislation determined the establishment of an independent scientific Institute, within the German health care system.
+With the introduction of the health care reform in 2004 (Health Care Modernisation Act; Gesundheits-Modernisierungsgesetz, GMG), legislation determined the establishment of a new Institute, independent of the state, within the German health care system.
 In June 2004, the G-BA (Gemeinsamer Bundesausschuss, G-BA) set up this scientific institution in the form of a non-profit and non-government private law foundation that has legal capacity.
 The sole purpose of the foundation is the creation and maintenance of the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen, IQWiG).

-The foundation's bodies include a Foundation Board and a five-member Board of Directors.
 The Institute is an establishment of the foundation and is under independent scientific management.
 The Institute's advisory committees are a 30-member Board of Trustees and a Scientific Advisory Board.
 The Scientific Advisory Board is appointed by the Board of Directors, and comprises 6 to 12 members.
 The Institute's Steering Committee includes the Institute's Management and the Department Heads.
 A Methods Group, which includes members of the Steering Committee, produces and modifies the Methods paper and develops and modifies the Institute's working procedures.
 The seat of the Institute is in Cologne.

-As part of the Institute's responsibility to support the G-BA in fulfilling its legal duties, it submits evaluations concerning the benefits and harms, as well as of the economic implications, to contribute to continuous improvement in the quality and efficiency of health care for the German public.
+As part of the Institute's responsibility to support the G-BA in fulfilling its legislative duties, it submits evaluations concerning the benefits and harms, as well as of the economic implications, to contribute to continuous improvement in the quality and efficiency of health care for the German public.
 The G-BA has asked that the assessment of the benefits and costs be performed by comparing a health technology with other health technologies in a particular therapeutic area, taking into account the additional costs in relation to the additional therapeutic benefit.
-The Institute's aim is to develop the independent scientific capacity to answer the research questions posed, to evaluate medical issues and concepts relevant to health care, and to investigate research requirements relevant to patients' needs.
+The Institute's aim is to develop the independent scientific capacity to answer the research questions posed, to evaluate medical issues and concepts relevant to health care, and to assess research requirements relevant to patients' needs.
 The information compiled is relayed to the Federal Ministry of Health, the G-BA, and the public.
 The Institute fulfils its duties by producing reports on specific topics requested by the G-BA or the Federal Ministry of Health.
 It also initiates, coordinates, and publishes scientific work in areas where health care knowledge needs to be complemented.